 This change has not all been voluntary.
 The advancement of education generally has had much to do with it. and the demands of the public schools, based on the requirements for more advanced preparation of the teachers, have also had their influence.
 The normal school is a two year institution.
-In accordance with the regulations set up by the profession and by professional organizations, Colorado State Normal School granted certificates on the completion of the two year course.
-With the granting of the bachelor of arts degree on the completion of four years' preparation. the Normal School passed to the status of a college, and the change of the title to Colorado State Teachers College was a natural consequence.
-There was added the fifth year of work. which carried with it the conferment of the Master of Arts degree.
-This was followed, in 1927, by still more advanced work leading to the Doctor of Philosophy degree in Education.
-With a fully developed graduate as well as undergraduate college, the name was again changed on February 16, 1935, to Colorado State College of Education.
+In accordance with the regulations set up by the profession and by professional organizations.
+Colorado State Normal School granted certificates on the completion of the two year course.
+With the granting of the bachelor of arts degree on the completion of four years' preparation, the Normal School passed to the status of a college, and the change of the title to Colorado State Teachers College was a natural consequence.
+There was added the fifth year of work, which carried with it the conferment of the Master of Arts degree.
+This was followed, in 1927, by still more advanced work leading to the Doctor of Philosophy degree.
+With a fully developed gradate as well as undergraduate college, the name was again changed on February 16, 1935, to Colorado State College of Education.
+Because of the type of work offered in this college it was decided that the Doctor of Education degree would be more fitting than the Doctor of Philosophy degree, hence a change in this degree was made in 1938.